 Conclusion

-Section 51 of CGST Tax deducted at source (TDS) provides the provisions related to deduction of TDS by government departments @2% on Intra state and @1% on Inter state while making the payment for receipt of supply of taxable goods or services or both from the supplier.
+Section 51 of CGST Tax deducted at source (TDS) provides the provisions related to deduction of TDS by government departments @2% on Inter state and @1% each for CGST and SGST on Intra state while making the payment for receipt of supply of taxable goods or services or both from the supplier.

 Post a Comment